 In the original new musical, Rhymes-n-Reasons, Lance’s deceased wife, Angel, who owned a slam poetry bar, tries to reveal a secret to Lance before their daughter, Lola, does.
 Meanwhile, Lance and Lola are overwhelmed by society’s oppressive mores that exacerbate their grief; so each, in their own way, takes a stand.

-Rhymes-n-Reason’s libretto is written by Elisa Cornish and passionately ignited by poetry, spoken word, jazz, R&B, blues, and gospel music composed by Paul Freeman, Shaheed Abdul-Abeez, Darin Johnson, and Timothy Thompson.
+Rhymes-n-Reason’s book is written by Elisa Cornish and passionately infused with slam poetry by Elisa Cornish, Paul Freeman, and Shaheed Abdul-Azeez, and spoken word, jazz, R&B, blues, and gospel music composed by Paul Freeman, Shaheed Abdul-Azeez, Darin Johnson, and Timothy Thompson.

 Patrick Cuccaro – Working Title Playwrights Board of Directors